-Regardless of which regimen is used, there are several steps involved in obtaining a medication abortion with mifepristone and misoprostol.
+Regardless of which protocol is used, there are several steps involved in obtaining a medication abortion with mifepristone/misoprostol.

-- Step I: A clinician counsels the woman, takes a medical history, performs a physical exam, and performs laboratory tests.
-Accurate dating of the pregnancy is critical and can occur through either clinical assessment or ultrasound.
-If the woman is eligible for a medication abortion using mifepristone and misoprostol she takes mifepristone orally.
+- Step I: A trained provider counsels the woman, takes a medical history, and ascertains gestational age.
+Accurate dating of the pregnancy is important and can occur through either clinical assessment or ultrasound.
+If the woman is eligible for a medication abortion using mifepristone/misoprostol she takes mifepristone orally.
 Pain medication is commonly prescribed at this time, in case the woman needs it later.

-- Step II: One to three days after taking mifepristone, the woman takes misoprostol to complete the abortion.
+- Step II: One or two days after taking mifepristone, the woman takes misoprostol to complete the abortion.
 This can be taken at home or in the clinic, depending on the protocol.
-Occasionally, a woman may abort after the mifepristone alone.
+In some cases, a woman may abort after the mifepristone alone.

 - Step III: Several to fifteen days later, the woman confirms that the abortion is complete.
 This can be based on her own assessment (often with the aid of a symptom checklist and a home pregnancy test) or presentation at a clinic.
 Studies have confirmed that women are generally able to accurately assess when follow-up with a provider is necessary.
 Completion is often clinically evident, but sometimes an ultrasound is necessary for confirmation.
 The only ultrasound finding which reliably demonstrates incompletion is the presence of a persistent gestational sac.
-If the abortion is not complete, the clinician will discuss treatment options with the patient.
+If the abortion is not complete, the clinician will discuss treatment options with the woman.
 These options may include waiting and reevaluating for a complete abortion, administering additional misoprostol, or performing a vacuum aspiration to empty the uterus.

-Numerous studies have now overwhelmingly demonstrated the efficacy and safety of the mifepristone and misoprostol regimen.
-Approximately 95% of women will have a successful abortion when using mifepristone/misoprostol within 49 days from the onset of the last menstrual period.
+Numerous studies have now overwhelmingly demonstrated the efficacy and safety of the mifepristone/misoprostol regimen.
+Approximately 95%-98% of women will have a successful abortion when using mifepristone/misoprostol within nine weeks from the onset of the last menstrual period.
 Medication abortion completion rates are at the higher end of this range at earlier gestational ages.
 Recent evidence suggests that the mifepristone/misoprostol regimen continues to work beyond nine weeks, but efficacy decreases.

-Most women with a pregnancy of <63 days' gestation can use the mifepristone/misoprostol regimen.
-If the use of mifepristone/misoprostol does not result in a complete abortion, vacuum aspiration or dilation and curettage (D&C) may be necessary.
+Most women with an unwanted pregnancy of up through 63 days' gestation can use the mifepristone/misoprostol regimen.
+If the use of mifepristone/misoprostol does not result in a complete abortion, aspiration intervention may be necessary.
 Women considering the mifepristone/misoprostol regimen should be willing to undergo an aspiration procedure, if indicated.

-According to the label, there are a number of contraindications to mifepristone and misoprostol use.
-These include: confirmed or suspected ectopic (extra-uterine) pregnancy; a history of allergy to either mifepristone or misoprostol; chronic systemic use of corticosteroids; chronic adrenal failure; coagulopathy or current therapy with anticoagulants, and/or inherited porphyria are contraindicated from using the mifepristone/misoprostol regimen.
-Further, if an intrauterine device (IUD) is present, the device must be removed before a termination can be performed .
-Women with chronic medical conditions, including hypertension, severe hepatic or renal disease, and severe anemia, should be evaluated individually.
+Women with a confirmed or suspected ectopic (extra-uterine) pregnancy, a history of allergy to either mifepristone or misoprostol, chronic systemic use of corticosteroids, chronic adrenal failure, coagulopathy or current therapy with anticoagulants, and/or inherited porphyria are contraindicated from using the mifepristone/misoprostol regimen.
+Further, if an intrauterine device (IUD) is present, the device must be removed before the medication abortion is initiated.
+In addition, women with chronic medical conditions, including hypertension, severe hepatic or renal disease, and severe anemia, should be evaluated individually.

-Abdominal cramping and bleeding are hallmarks of the abortion process itself.
+Abdominal cramping and vaginal bleeding are hallmarks of the abortion process.
 Many women and clinicians report cramps and abdominal pain similar to those associated with a heavy menstrual period or a spontaneous miscarriage.
-Women also describe the Vaginal bleeding can vary significantly in both duration and severity, and many report that the bleeding resembles a heavy period or a spontaneous miscarriage.
-One study of mifepristone used with a vaginal prostaglandin to treat women through 63 days' gestation found that median blood loss was about 75ml, compared with 50ml typically lost during menses .
-The range of bleeding is correlated to the length of gestation and can extend up to several hundred milliliters.
-Light bleeding and spotting can last for 1-3 weeks.
-Reported median bleeding times range from 9-13 days.
-The heaviest period of bleeding typically occurs when the abortion is occurring and persists for 1 to 4 hours .
+Women also describe the Vaginal bleeding can vary significantly in both duration and severity.
+One study of mifepristone used with a vaginal prostaglandin to treat women through 63 days' gestation found that median blood loss was about 75ml, compared with 50ml typically lost during menses.
+Light bleeding and spotting can last for 1-3 weeks with a median for 9-13 days.
+The heaviest period of bleeding typically occurs when the products of conception are being expelled and persists for 1-4 hours.

 Side effects of the medications include nausea, vomiting, diarrhea, fever, and chills.
 In most cases, side effects can be managed with appropriate counseling and symptomatic treatments, such as oral analgesics for pain.
 Temperature elevation (defined as more than 100.4°F or 38°C) that is sustained (more than four hours) or begins more than 6 to 8 hours after misoprostol administration warrants clinical assessment.